 Research in the Johansen Lab focuses on how tropical coral reef organisms react and adapt to natural and human-induced environmental stress.
 Topics of particular interest include species habitat selection, species range-shifts, habitat invasions, and the capacity of species to mitigate ongoing stressors.
 We use a combination of field and state-of-the-art laboratory techniques to quantify impacts of disturbances on ecosystem health and resilience, and provide practical solutions to policymakers, communities and industries.
 As such, research that inform questions of fundamental importance to coral reef conservation are encouraged.

 The Johansen lab and HIMB is a supportive and stimulating research environment with a group of highly collegial scientists who are committed to scientific exploration, open science, and enhancing diversity in STEM.
 We offer a unique work environment providing access to diving/boating as well as flow-through aquarium facilities with capacity to hold a range of species and manipulate multiple environmental parameters including temperature, oxygen, salinity, suspended sediment loads/turbidity.
 We also offer access to a range of specialized equipment, including swimming and resting respirometry, video, flumes, surgery, tagging/tracking, and ocean water quality data logging and monitoring.

 Appointment and application:

 The postdoc stipend fellowship is initially for one year, renewable for up to three years based on performance and funding availability.
 Fellowship stipend is commensurate with experience.
-The start date is flexible and position will remain open until filled.
+The start date is flexible but may begin as early as February 2020.

 Quality and originality of the research proposal, individual qualifications and background, academic excellence, and collegiality will be the primary criteria in selecting the successful candidate.